Leslie Dan

-Leslie Lewis Dan, (born November 26, 1929), is a Canadian-Hungarian businessman and pharmacist.
+Leslie Lewis Dan, (born November 26, 1927), is a Canadian-Hungarian businessman and pharmacist.
 The founder of Novopharm, a successful generic pharmaceutical company which he subsequently sold to Teva Pharmaceuticals.
 A noted philanthropist, Dan has been awarded the prestigious Order of Canada and the Order of Ontario for his charitable efforts.

 Early life

-Born in Budapest, Dan came to Canada in 1947.
+Born in Budapest, Dan moved to Canada in 1947.
 As a teenage Jew, he survived the Holocaust by using false identity papers.
-He came to Canada in 1947 and graduated from the University of Toronto School of Pharmacy in 1954 obtaining a Bachelor of Science degree.
+He moved to Canada in 1947 and graduated from the University of Toronto School of Pharmacy in 1954 obtaining a Bachelor of Science degree.
 He completed his Master of Business Administration degree in 1959.
 In 1960, he founded a company which distributed over-the-counter drugs.

 Business ventures

 In 1965, he founded Novopharm.
 In 2000, when he sold the company to Teva Pharmaceuticals of Israel for an estimated $430 million, it had sales of $750 million and employed 3,000 people.
 He then started a new company, Viventia (formerly Novopharm Biotech), which specializes in the discovery and development of products for the treatment of cancer.
 He is currently the chairman.

 As of April 2021, he has an estimated net worth of $1.04 billion Canadian dollars (approximately $830 million USD), making him the 91st richest person in Canada.